Curse of the Dead Gods: Gameplay

 In addition to having a life meter, the game features a curse meter.
 The Curse meter increases as the player ventures into a new room, purchases items with a blood offering instead of gold, or fights enemies in the dark.
-Illuminating a room with braziers and torches can reduce darkness damage.
+Illuminating a room with braziers, torches, or fire can reduce darkness damage.
 Curses hinder the player's abilities and present additional challenges and opportunities.
 They will be lifted as a reward for beating the in-game bosses.

 Development

 Curse of the Dead Gods was developed by Passtech Games, a game developer based in Lyon, France.
 Development for the game started in 2018, just before the release of Masters of Anima.
 The development team spent an extensive amount of time working on the game's combat system and art style, as they wanted it to be "much darker and punchier" when compared with the studio's other games.
 Darkest Dungeon and The Legend of Zelda: Breath of the Wild both inspired the game's art style.

 Publisher Focus Home Interactive released the game via early access in March 2020.
 The early access release included only the "Jaguar section" of the temple.
 The game left early access and was released for Windows, Nintendo Switch, PlayStation 4 and Xbox One on February 23, 2021.
 Passtech supported the game with post-launch content.
 The crossover content update "Curse of the Dead Cells", which added new weapons based on Dead Cells, was released on April 14, 2021.